stardusther/ClockmakerBot/README.md

 # ClockmakerBot
-A discord bot to manage
+A Blood on the Clocktower discord bot to manage online games